cyralinc/terraform-provider-cyral/docs/guides/iam_auth_rds_pg.md

     # sidecar
     monitoring_inbound_cidr = ["0.0.0.0/0"]

-    # Set the ARN for the certificate that will be used by the load balancer
-    # for S3 Browser connections
-    load_balancer_certificate_arn = ""
-    # Set the hosted zone ID that will be used to create the DNS name in
+    # Optionally set the hosted zone ID that will be used to create the
-    # parameter `dns_name`
+    # DNS name in parameter `dns_name`
     dns_hosted_zone_id = ""
-    # Set the DNS name that will be used by your sidecar.
+    # Optionally set the DNS name that will be used by your sidecar.
 Ex:
     # sidecar.mycompany.com
     dns_name = ""
   }